Families gathered on the Grand Lawn at Palmilla Beach to celebrate our country's independence with…

-For Cordon Bleu-trained Chef Gail Huesmann of the Black Marlin, picking favorite restaurants in Port Aransas is nearly impossible.
+For Cordon Bleu-trained Chef Gail Huesmann of the Black Marlin, picking her favorite restaurant in Port Aransas is nearly impossible.
 “It depends on the day and how I’m feeling,” she says.

 “None of the restaurants on Port Aransas are in competition.
 We are all a single team making Port Aransas a shining star on the culinary map.”

-Nevertheless, when pressed Gail did share a few of her faves.
+Nevertheless, when pressed Gail did share a favorite restaurant or two.
 Here is Gail’s dish on dining in Port A.

 For pizza, Gail’s likes Port A Pizzeria which sells wings, subs, calzones, and pasta or Dylan’s Coal Oven Pizza that offers authentic New York style pies.

 Beach Street’s Venetian Hot Plate is a cozy spot where she loves the mussels, praises the extensive wine list (especially the Montepulciano), but will happily drink whatever Linda Halioua is pouring.